kalimero0411/fastakit/README.md

 - The `-p | --translate` option applies to each ORF only if `--orf` is selected, otherwise it applies to the entire sequence, regardless of start/stop codons.
 - The `-l | --length_sort` option applies after ORFs are retrieved and/or sequences are translated.
 - If you want the reverse complement, use `-c | --complement` and `-m | --reverse_seq`.
-- The `--seq_range` option applies to the nucleic acid sequences or protein sequences (excluding the protein stop character).
+- The `--seq_range` option applies to the nucleic acid sequences or protein sequences (excluding the protein stop character) after translation.
+For example, in order to translate nucleotide sequences between 50 and 100 bp use `fastakit --seq_range 50,100 sequences.fasta | fastakit --translate`.
 - The `--check` option returns exit code 0 if the FASTA file is single-line.
 - The `--mw` option detects DNA/RNA/Protein sequences, and outputs the average molecular weight of ssDNA/ssRNA and dsDNA/dsRNA seperated by a tab or protein average molecular weight.
 - The `--re` option detects restriction enzyme recognition sites, but **IGNORES** cut sites and methylation sensitivity.
 The inputs for this option are a restriction enzyme name, minimum and maximum length of recognition site, and minimum and maximum number of detected sites; seperated by a comma (e.g. HpaII,0,0,1,2).
 Each parameter can be ignored with 0.